 Horrible Hollywood: Played with.
 In a larger context, the porn industry is clearly this, being corrupt, exploitative and more than a bit shady (several of the producers are implied to have mob ties and definitely have rather unpleasant perversions).
 But when focusing on the main characters, while they are a bit dim, spoiled and incestuous, they clearly love each other as something like a family.

-No Celebrities Were Harmed: Dirk Diggler is clearly based upon John Holmes, from his prodigious member, to the botched drug heist that was an allusion to the Wonderland murders.
+Dirk Diggler is clearly based upon John Holmes, from his prodigious member, to the botched drug heist that was an allusion to the Wonderland murders.
 Dirk even mentions Holmes at one point.
+Let's hope he doesn't end up the same way, dying of painful AIDS-related illness.

 Similarly, Amber Waves' custodial problems were inspired by those that Veronica Hart went through.
 Hart even has a cameo as the judge presiding over Amber's case.

-Porn Names: Dirk's original name was Eddie Adams.
-There's also Amber Waves (her real name is Maggie).
+Dirk's original name was Eddie Adams.
+There's also Amber Waves (her real name is Maggie; when her son Andy calls Jack's house and asks for her by that name, Maurice tells him he has the wrong number).

 Inverted when Buck opens his stereo store called "Buck's Super Cool Stereo Store" and Maurice opens the "Rodriques Brothers Night Club".
 Both have very unclever names.